Hilltops Council area

 |Hilltops Council area - All industries||2016||2011||Change|

-An analysis of the jobs held by the workforce in Hilltops Council area in 2016 shows the three most popular occupations were:
+An analysis of the jobs held by the All industries workforce in the Hilltops Council area in 2016 shows the three most popular occupations were:

 - Managers (1,537 local workers or 22.1%)